swiftlang/swift-org-website/server/guides/deploying/ubuntu.md

 ### Install Toolchain

-Move Swift somewhere easy to acess.
+Move Swift somewhere easy to access.
 This guide will use `/swift` with each compiler version in a subfolder.

 ```sh
 sudo mkdir /swift